Top 10 Hidden Gems and Best-Kept Secrets of Arizona

 Balanced Rock, Arizona - Hidden Gems - Roads and Destinations

-Best-kept secrets and hidden gems in Arizona: Mushroom rocks in Glen Canyon National Recreation Area
+Mushroom rocks in Glen Canyon National Recreation Area | Arizona’s best-kept secrets

-Not so Hidden Gems in Arizona
+Not So Hidden Gems in Arizona

 Eventually, the walls retreat.
 The trail meets the canyon floor once again.
 And you are off to meet a few more hidden gems in this part of Arizona.
-Grand Canyon National Park and the Colorado River, both located on the other end of the Cathedral Wash Trail, are certainly not considered the best-kept secrets of the state.
+Grand Canyon National Park and the Colorado River, both located on the other end of the Cathedral Wash Trail, are not considered the best-kept secrets of the state.

 Yet this particular spot where the river is so clear and the great abyss showcases only one side of its massive walls can surely fall into the category of the hidden gems of Arizona.
-Who knows it better that rafters that travel past the towering cliffs down the whirling river to new adventures and hidden spots in Arizona?
+Who knows it better than rafters that travel past the towering cliffs down the whirling river to their new adventures and hidden spots in Arizona?

 2. Grand Falls

 Grand Falls is, as its name suggests, grand.
 Yet not many newcomers know about this secluded waterfall, which makes it one of the biggest hidden gems in Arizona.
-The roaring giant sits northeast of Flagstaff, on the Navajo Nation territory.
+The roaring giant sits northeast of Flagstaff on the Navajo Nation territory.
 At 181 feet high, it’s higher than Niagara Falls.

 But it’s not the only feature that sets Grand Falls apart from some other hidden gems in Northern Arizona.
-Dispersing its splashing water in all direction, the waterfall creates distinctive rainbows that rise above its floor.
+Dispersing its splashing water in all directions, the waterfall creates distinctive rainbows that rise above its floor.

 Outdoor things to do near Flagstaff, AZ - Roads and Destinations